Introduction

 A decrease in the amplitude of the P wave.

 These are the initial changes that can be reversed with treatment for hyperkalemia.
 If left untreated, it causes further widening of the QRS complex and the disappearance of the P wave.
 Ventricular fibrillation, a type of arrhythmia characterized by rapid and inadequate heartbeat, usually follows these changes.
-Though there is typically a correlation between the ECG changes and hyperkalemia, sometimes severe arrhythmias can occur at any stage of hyperkalemia without any distinct ECG changes.
+Though there is typically a correlation between the ECG changes and hyperkalemia, sometimes severe arrhythmias can occur at any stage without any distinct ECG changes.

 Depending on the level of potassium in the blood, there are different treatment options which include: